I Used to Go Here

 I Used to Go Here is a 2020 American comedy-drama film written and directed by Kris Rey.
-It stars Gillian Jacobs, Josh Wiggins, Hannah Marks, Forrest Goodluck, Jorma Taccone, Kate Micucci, Zoë Chao and Jemaine Clement.
-It stars Jacobs as novelist Kate Conklin who returns to her alma mater 15 years after graduating.
-It was released to video on demand platforms and select theatres on August 7, 2020, by Gravitas Ventures.
-It premiered on HBO Max in December 2020.
+It stars Gillian Jacobs, Josh Wiggins, Hannah Marks, Forrest Goodluck, Jorma Taccone, Kate Micucci, Zoë Chao, and Jemaine Clement.
+The film follows Kate Conklin (Jacobs), a first-time novelist who returns to her alma mater for a reading 15 years after graduating and becomes involved with the lives of the current students.
+It was released in select theaters and on video on demand in the United States on August 7, 2020, by Gravitas Ventures.

 Plot

-Writer Kate Conklin's engagement is called off at the same time the tour for her debut novel is cancelled due to poor sales.
-Shortly after, she receives an offer to speak at her alma mater, the fictitious Illinois University in Carbondale, Illinois (site of the real-life Southern Illinois University), from her former professor and mentor David Kirkpatrick.
+Chicago writer Kate Conklin's engagement is called off at the same time the tour for her debut novel is canceled due to poor sales.
+Shortly afterwards, her former professor and mentor David Kirkpatrick invites her to do a reading at her alma mater, the fictitious Illinois University in Carbondale, Illinois.

-Returning to Carbondale, Kate is surprised to be staying at a bed and breakfast across from the house she lived in while at university.
-The host is an assertive woman who gives her one set of keys and insists they will not be replaced.
+Returning to Carbondale, Kate is surprised to be staying at a bed and breakfast (B&B) across from the house she lived in while at university.
+The host is an assertive woman, Mrs. Beeter, who gives her one set of keys and insists they will not be replaced.
 She meets the current occupants, three boys named Hugo, Tall Brandon, and Animal, who allow her to visit her former room.
-She tells them she nicknamed the house The Writers' Retreat.
+She tells them she nicknamed the house the Writers' Retreat.
 They tell her the name is still used, which she finds flattering.
-They tell her she's welcome to come to the party they're having there that night.
+They invite her to the party they are having there that night.

 After her reading, Kirkpatrick offers Kate a teaching position, which she mulls over.
-Kate loses the keys to the B&B and the host refuses to replace them.
+Kate loses the keys to the B&B and Mrs. Beeter refuses to replace them.
 Walking home late and finding herself locked out, she sees a number of students at the party across the street, and decides to join them.
 While there, she receives a text message from her former fiancé, asking her not to contact him anymore.
-Animal and his girlfriend end up comforting her, and they allow her to stay over at the house.
+Animal and his girlfriend Emma end up comforting her, and they allow her to stay over at the house.

 The next day, while consulting with writing students in a coffee shop, Kate meets with April, one of Kirkpatrick's students and Hugo's girlfriend.
 April is a rising star in the English department, and when Kate tries to give her some professional advice to make her writing more marketable, she is surprised to have her suggestions rejected.
-Meanwhile, the New York Times pans the book in a negative review.
+Meanwhile, The New York Times gives Kate's book a negative review.